-Step Four: Exploring the “–isms”
+Step Four: Exploring ISMs

-Step Five: Power and Privilege
+Step Five: Privilege Part I

 The purpose of this training is to look at the ways in which one is privileged in society.
-The workshop is designed to introduce the concepts of power and privilege and how they impact relationships with others.
+The workshop is designed to introduce the concepts of privilege and oppression and how they impact relationships with others.
 This training also touches on the complex web of privilege and the interconnectedness of all types of privilege, as well as systemic sources of privilege and how and why they are difficult to identify in society.